TL;DR

 You might wonder: “If the server can’t decrypt, how does it enforce permissions?”

-We use HMAC proofs—cryptographic signatures that prove you have the right to access data without revealing the plaintext:
+We use HMAC proofs — cryptographic signatures that prove you have the right to access data without revealing the plaintext.

 - Your browser computes an HMAC (keyed hash) of the encrypted data using a membership-specific key